AdobeDocs/journey-optimizer.en/help/using/content-management/multilingual-automated.md

 1. Check that your campaign is correctly configured, then click **[!UICONTROL Activate]**.

-Your campaign is now activated.
-The message configured in the campaign is sent immediately, or on the specified date.
-Note that as soon as your Campaign is live, it can not be modified.
-To reuse content, you can duplicate your Campaign.

-Once sent, you can measure the impact of your Campaigns within the Campaign reports.
+You can now activate your campaign or journey.
+Once sent, you can measure the impact of your multilingual journey or campaign within reports.

 ## Manage In-house translation project {#manage-ht-project}